Lockheed Martin and BAE are just two of the arms companies co-sponsoring British Legion Red Poppy events.

 The slogan “Never Again” has been replaced with “Shoulder to Shoulder with all who serve” – a clear and cynical attempt to drum up public support for current, and future, British military campaigns.

-For it to survive and regain the widest possible public support, the Festival of Remembrance must be saved from neo-con militarism and return to being the less-hyped, but less hypocritical commemoration it was in the 1970s.
+For it to survive and regain the widest possible public support, the Festival of Remembrance must be saved from neo-con militarism and return to being a less-hyped, but less hypocritical commemoration.
 That means saying No to arms company and neo-con involvement, No to censoring anti-war verses, but a very big Yes to ”Never Again.”

 ”The now-dominant approach is hypocritical because it co-exists with pursuing yet more war in today’s world.
 It promotes the idea that war’s victims are ‘heroes’, which makes it all seem justified..
 It substitutes empty symbols and rituals for genuinely seeking to understand what happened.
 It cheerleads for nationalism.
-It focuses overwhelmingly on those who served in the armed forces, neatly obscuring the reality that nowadays most of those killed in wars are civilians.”
+It focuses overwhelmingly on those who served in the armed forces, neatly obscuring the reality that nowadays most of those killed in wars are civilians.’ ~ Alex Snowdon

 ”There are no poppies for the children